-Geneva, Switzerland, 2020-11-13 – The IEC has awarded the 2020 Lord Kelvin Award to Mr. Toshiyuki Kajiya from Japan for his outstanding contribution to the development of market relevant and cost-efficient conformity assessment services.
+Geneva, Switzerland, 2021-10-07 – The IEC has awarded the 2021 Lord Kelvin Award to Mr Tony Capel from Canada for his dedicated contributions and participation in the areas of wireless industrial communication networks, cyber security and smart grid technology.
 The Lord Kelvin Award is the highest honour in the global electrotechnology industry.

-Mr Kajiya, who becomes the 36th laureate and the fifth from Japan, received the gold medal in a ceremony held in Japan.
-The IEC President, Dr Yinbiao Shu, and the IEC General Secretary, Mr Philippe Metzger, sent video messages.
+The IEC President, Dr Yinbiao Shu, and the IEC General Secretary, Mr Philippe Metzger, have sent video messages to congratulate Mr Capel.

-“It is my pleasure and honour to bestow the 2020 Lord Kelvin Award on Mr Toshiyuki Kajiya, in recognition of his valued leadership and tireless support of the IEC,” said Dr Shu.
+“It is my pleasure and honour to bestow the 2021 Lord Kelvin Award on Mr Tony Capel for his tireless and dedicated contribution to standardization and the values of the IEC,” said Dr Shu.

 About the Lord Kelvin Award